A helpful guide to the application process

 Our Living/Learning communities

-Living Learning Communities (LLCs) are floors or clusters of rooms where students with similar interests and values live together and engage in creative, social, and educational programming related to the topic of their specific community
+Living Learning Communities (LLCs) are floors or clusters of rooms where students with similar interests and values live together and engage in creative, social, and educational programming related to the topic of their specific community.
+Read about our communities.

 - LLCs provide students with the opportunity to: